 - Interview if possible.
 Many schools offer the option of interviews (sometimes with alumni), but they may not be scheduled automatically; applicants may need to request one.

 - Apply early, if possible.
 Colleges are increasingly filling their incoming freshman classes with students who apply early.
 Applying early decision (which is binding) can help your chances as well, but you should only do so if you are certain of your top choice school and aren’t relying on financial aid.
 Early action, on the other hand is non-binding, so it can be a reasonable option if you are still undecided about your top choice.
 Even if you apply via regular decision, try to get your application in well in advance of the deadline.

 - Write supplemental essays with care, especially when the question is “Why this school?”
 This shows a college that you are taking extra time on their application.
 Be explicit about how interested you are in the school and why it’s a good fit for you.

 - Attend college fairs (virtual or in-person) or visits by admissions reps at your high school.
-Introduce yourself to admissions reps and leave their contact information.
+Introduce yourself to admissions reps and leave your contact information.

 - Contact the admissions office to ask follow up questions.

 - Send a follow up note thanking anyone who helps you – an interviewer, a rep at a college fair, or anyone you speak to in admissions.